 Wargroove is a bit of a latecomer on PS4, but the pixelated strategy game was worth the wait.
 It's a deceptively deep, turn-based game of tactics that's surprisingly challenging.
 Unit placement, resource management, and ownership of buildings all play into the strategy, with each commander and their troops utilising their unique skills and attacks.
 The game is also jam-packed; you have a lengthy story campaign, arcade mode, and puzzles to play through, and that's before you get to user-generated content.
 Wargroove is one robust package.

 Knights and Bikes is a co-op action adventure about two girls scouring a British island for lost treasure, and it's as adorable as it sounds.
 Mixing simple environmental puzzles with frantic combat, it's consistently charming and delivers some wonderful moments.
-It's gorgeous to look at, a joy to play, and packed full of heart -- plus, it knows the right way to top a scone.
+It's gorgeous to look at, a joy to play, and packed full of heart -- plus, it knows the correct way to top a scone.

 Super Time Force Ultra is barmy, and not just because PlayStation Worldwide Studios boss Shuhei Yoshida is a playable character.
 This is a pixelated shooter with a time-bending twist, allowing you to rewind disastrous situations, stop the clock completely, or tinker with time to cause all sorts of on-screen chaos.
 It's an indie that often goes all-in on the action, and it's a blast.